pslisko/performa365docs/docs/howto/manage_activities/classroom_virtual.rst

 #.
 Fill in all required fields.
 Required fields are marked with asterisk.
 #.
 Enter the start and the finish time of the schedule by clicking on calendar icon.
 The start time cannot be greater than the end time.
 #.
 Choose the **Location** from the drop-down list.
 To be able to choose location from the list, locations first must be defined by the :ref:`Education Process Administrator <education_process_administrator>`.
 To learn more go to :ref:`How to > Manage Locations <manage_locations>`.
 #.
 When you select a location, the field **Maximum capacity (learners)** will be filled automatically with the number of available seats defined for that location.
-Maximum capacity is specially usefull for classic classroom schedules.
-For virtual classrooms, it can be used to limit the number of participants and increase the quality of education.
+Maximum capacity is especially usefull for classic classroom schedules.
+For virtual classrooms, it can be used to limit the number of participants and increase the quality of courses.
 #.
 If you select an organization (company or institution) from the dropdown list of the field **Reserved for**, the schedule will only be visible to learners in the selected organization.
 All other learners enrolled in the course will be unable to see this schedule or enroll to it.
 #.
 When adding a schedule for virtual classroom type of activity, you will also need to provide an **URL to connect**.
 This it the URL learners will launch when they launch this activity.
 #.
 Click **Next** to continue to the next step.